-Employee satisfaction is the key to productivity and quality, therefore the Group devotes continuous efforts to boost employees' morale at the workplace.
+Employee satisfaction is the key to improving productivity and quality, therefore the Group makes continuous efforts to create a good working environment and boost employee morale.
 The Group strives to create an open environment in which employees can speak up with ideas and issues.
 Employee satisfaction surveys are conducted regularly to collect feedback from the employees and understand their concerns for the Group.
-The survey results will be consolidated and reviewed for a future action plan from the management.
+The survey results will be consolidated and reviewed for a future action plan by the management.